(GMV) Gross Merchandise Value: Meaning & Calculation

 7. Net Promoter Score (NPS) is a customer loyalty and satisfaction metric.
 The score is taken from asking customers how likely they are to recommend your product or service to others on a scale of 0-10.

-Satisfied customers mean returning customers so again this metric can help improve lifetime value and average order values as customers will be willing to spend more with you as they know the product or service will deliver.
+Satisfied customers mean returning customers so again the Net Promoter Score metric can help improve lifetime value and average order values as customers will be willing to spend more with you as they know the product or service will deliver.

 3 ways you can spark GMV Growth